lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 only one of these, or neither), then poposkInput MUST be present and MUST be signed.

+Note, if the CA has a D-H certificate that is known to the EE, there is the alternative for POP for a key agreement key.
+The POP can use the POPOSigningKey structure where the alg field is DHBasedMAC and the signature field is the MAC.

+#### Proof-of-Possession Structure for Encryption, Key Agreement, and KEM Keys
+{: id="sect-5.2.8.2"}

-On the other hand, if the certification request is for a key pair that does not support signing (i.e., a request for an encryption or KEM certificate), then the proof-of-possession of the private decryption key may be demonstrated in one of three ways, as detailed in the following subsections.
+If the certification request is for a key pair that does not support signing (i.e., a request for an encryption, key agreement, or KEM certificate), then the proof-of-possession of the private decryption key may be demonstrated in one of three ways, as detailed in the following subsections.

+The encrypted values are transferred as EnvelopedData as described in {{sect-5.2.2}}.

-#### Inclusion of the Private Key
+##### Inclusion of the Private Key
-{: id="sect-5.2.8.1"}
+{: id="sect-5.2.8.2.1"}

-By the inclusion of the private key (encrypted) in the CertRequest (in the thisMessage field of POPOPrivKey or in the PKIArchiveOptions control structure, depending upon whether or not archival of the private key is also desired).
+By the inclusion of the private key (encrypted) in the CertRequest (in the encryptedKey field of POPOPrivKey or in the PKIArchiveOptions control structure, depending upon whether or not archival of the private key is also desired).